Savvythelegend/PGDocs/docs/connection_pooling.md

 the specific use case for the single PostgreSQL cluster, the adopted criteria is to explicitly list the options that can be configured by users.

-!!!
-Note
+:::note
-    The adopted solution likely addresses the majority of use cases.
+The adopted solution likely addresses the majority of
+    use cases.
 It leaves room for the future implementation of a separate operator for PgBouncer to complete the gamma with more advanced and customized scenarios.